UPDATE 16.12.2017 – Version 1.2 now supports Windows 8/8.1 and Server 2012/R2.

 i support five browsers at the moment. if there is a request, i might add more in the future (i did only test with actual versions available – November 2017). of course you need the browser installed (on local machine, not user). checks for the existence of the browsers are limited and the tool will change the registry, even if a browser like is not present (like edge on Server 2016 or LTSB).

 it will even find the browser when it is not installed at the default path.
 Firefox was a pain to implement, because it uses three different types of file handlers (x86, x64 and something that i call legacy). i tried to make it as dynamic as possible to support all possible versions. if you find one that doesn’t work, please let me know.

 this will set firefox as default browser for the current user.

 will set the default browser to firefox if the user is member of the “Firefox Users” group. if the group contains a space, you must supply quotes. you can supply the group with the domain name like DOMAIN\Groupname or in UPN format like firstname.lastname@example.org.

 the easiest way in an enterprise environment is to use the Group Policy Logon Script feature, just like in this screenshot (you need loopback mode activated, when deploying to computers):

 if you still see this screen after you used SetDefaultBrowser:

 then you most likely installed a new browser and not all needed registry keys are present. just make sure that

-contains all filetypes of the browser you just installed!
+contains all filetypes for the browser you just installed.

 if you find a bug or have a special request, you can send me an email to bugs@ mydomain (the one in the browser address bar).